onlinkers/event-discovery-prototype/.github/ISSUE_TEMPLATE/new-design.md

 ---
 name: New Design
-about: Wireframe and/or high fidelity design Required
+about: Wireframe and/or high fidelity design required
 title: "[Design]"
-labels: ''
+labels: design
 assignees: ''

 ---